+44 7393 450837

 3. Cash

-The safest investments are cash and cash equivalents, which include savings deposits, treasury bills, certificates of deposit, money market funds, and money market deposit accounts.
+Cash and cash equivalents are commonly known as safer.
+They include savings deposits, treasury bills, certificates of deposit, money market funds, and money market deposit accounts

 However, these assets have the lowest returns of the three main asset classes.
 Investments in this asset class typically have very low chances of losing money.
 Many cash-equivalent investments are backed by the federal government.